UniMath/agda-unimath/src/foundation-core/identity-types.lagda.md

 - Type the regular equals sign `=` in the Key sequence field.
 - Click the `INS` button
 - Type the full width equals sign `＝` in the translations field.
 - Click the `Apply and save` button.

+After completing these steps, you can type `\=` in order to obtain the full width equals sign `＝`.

 ## Defnition